Beavers flooding rifle range to be removed from Camp Pendleton

 SAN DIEGO — Several beavers that have been causing issues at Camp Pendleton in North San Diego County are set to be removed from the Marine Corps base.

-A company that specializes in these types of animal removals has received approval to live trap and transport eight to 14 beavers.
+A group of environmentalists that specialize in these types of animal removals has received approval to live trap and transport eight to 14 beavers.
 Experts say the creatures come down the Santa Margarita River each year and end up flooding the rifle range at Camp Pendleton with their dam-building.

+Previously, Marines at the base were lethally trapping the beavers each year as their population expanded.

 RELATED: Scripps Ranch man captures stunning coyote photo